Archives

 religion cannot be relied upon to imply that belief in the existence of Theo is essential to all religion.

-Now on to the more critical question: is atheism by necessity a religion?
+Now on to the more critical question: Is atheism by necessity a religion?
 Plato in his

 Phaedo, discussed